youpindao24/zixuanhuang/README.md

 # Hi, I'm Zixuan (Jerry) Huang 👋

-I am a Statistics Ph.D.
-Candidate specializing at the intersection of Advanced Statistical Inference, Machine Learning, and AI Evaluation.
-My core objective is to leverage rigorous mathematical frameworks to build scalable, production-grade Data Science solutions for the frontier technology industry.
+I am a first‑year PhD Candidate in Statistics, specializing at the intersection of Advanced Statistical Inference, Machine Learning, and AI Evaluation.
+My core objective is to leverage rigorous mathematical frameworks to build scalable, production‑grade data‑science solutions for the frontier‑technology industry.
+I hold a bachelor’s degree in Mathematical Economics and Statistics from the University of Kentucky, and a master’s degree in Statistics from North Carolina State University.

 ---